 We live in unusual times filled with excessive stress.
 War, natural disaster, a never-ending pandemic, gas prices, rent hikes, and more.
 Wintery time stuck indoors isn’t exactly helping either.
-Now that spring is finally here, it’s time to give yourself a break from obsessively refreshing social media, news sites, binging shows, or sitting in your sweaty pajamas for the third day straight.
+Now that spring is finally here, it’s time to give yourself a break.
+Stop obsessively refreshing social media, news sites, binging shows, or sitting in your sweaty pajamas for the third day straight.
 Let's do some self care!

 Start your spa experience by getting comfortable.
 I put on some clean, comfortable, and loose clothing.
 If you have a robe, now is the time to break it out.
 You can also pull some freshly laundered towels out of the dryer and toss them over your shoulders.